elastic/kibana/packages/kbn-i18n/README.md

 ## Localization files

-Localization files have [JSON5](https://github.com/json5/json5) format.
+Localization files have JSON format but they also support [JSON5](https://github.com/json5/json5) format.

 The main benefits of using `JSON5`: